quadrate-language/quadrate/docs/docs/docs/reference.md

 #### nth

-Outputs the element at the given index.
+Returns the element at the given index.

 **Signature:** `( arr index -- value )`